 I do well with women.
 There are certainly some better-looking men out there, maybe some that are more confident, and possibly some that are smarter.
-Obviously there aren't any who are more modest ;) I am not at the very top of the heap, but I've come a long way.
-Several years ago I could barely talk to girls, let alone attract them; so I can definitely identify with the struggle for self-improvement.
+Obviously there aren't any who are more modest ;) I am not at the very top of the heap, but I've made significant improvements.
+Several years ago I could barely talk to girls, let alone attract them, so I can definitely identify with the struggle for self-improvement.

-I am crazy about women and have an extremely analytical mind.
+I love women and have an extremely analytical mind.
 The former trait motivates my observations, while the latter facilitates my curiosity and helps to process those observations.
 I also love ideas and writing: this blog is the result.

 I write for women rather than men simply because there are so few resources of this type for women.
 Men have thousands of books and blogs; women have a handful.
-Originally this seemed unfair to me, and I decided to start writing to "fill the gap."
-I realize now that it partly has to do with the fact that women aren't as inclined as men to dissect their problems and construct solutions; their approach is normally more intuitive.
+Originally this seemed unfair to me, and I decided to start this blog in order to correct that imbalance.
+I realize now that it partly existed due to the fact that women aren't as inclined as men to dissect their problems and construct solutions; their approach is normally more social and intuitive.
 But the success of this blog bears witness to the fact that a large number of women can and do benefit from this kind of advice, so I am happy to provide it.

 Assumptions and Caveats

 In everything I write I make several assumptions about the reader and their beliefs.
 If you disagree with the content of this blog, it is likely because you disagree with one or more of the following:

 - Happy, monogamous, long-term relationships (marriage in most cases) are possible and desirable.

 - Men and women are fundamentally different.
-(Note: I do not assume that men and women should be or always will be fundamentally different) The differences between the sexes have significant implications about how one can attract the other, many of which were probably ignored by your educators - either intentionally or otherwise.
+(Note: I do not assume that men and women should be or always will be fundamentally different) The differences between the sexes have significant implications about how each one can attract the other, many of which were probably ignored by your educators - either intentionally or otherwise.